harshangpate/FoodEase/DEPLOYMENT.md

 ## Deployment Instructions

-### Backend Deployment (Replit)
+### Backend Deployment (Railway)

-1. **Create a Replit account** at [replit.com](https://replit.com)
+1. **Create a Railway account** at [railway.app](https://railway.app)
+   - Sign up using GitHub (recommended) or email
+   - No credit card required for the free tier

-2. **Create a new Node.js project**:
+2. **Create a new project**:
-   - Click on "Create Repl"
+   - Click "New Project" on your dashboard
-   - Select "Import from GitHub"
+   - Select "Deploy from GitHub repo"
+   - Connect your GitHub account if prompted
-   - Paste your GitHub repository URL
+   - Select your FoodEase repository
+   - Choose the "backend" directory as your project root
-   - Select "Node.js" as the language
+   - Select "Node" as the template
-   - Click "Import from GitHub"

 3. **Configure environment variables**:
-   - Click on "Secrets" (lock icon) in the left sidebar
+   - Click on the "Variables" tab
-   - Add the following secrets:
+   - Add the following variables:
      - `MONGODB_URI`: Your MongoDB Atlas connection string
      - `JWT_SECRET`: A strong secret key for JWT tokens
+     - `PORT`: 3000
-     - `NODE_ENV`: "production"
+     - `NODE_ENV`: production

-4. **Run the server**:
-   - Click on "Run" at the top of the Replit interface
+4. **Configure build settings**:
+   - Go to the "Settings" tab
+   - Set Root Directory to `/backend`
+   - Set Build Command to `npm install`
+   - Set Start Command to `npm start`

+5. **View your deployed application**:
+   - Go to the "Settings" tab
+   - Look for "Domains" section to find your URL
-   - Your backend will be deployed and available at the URL shown
+   - Your backend will be available at a URL like: `https://foodease-backend-production.up.railway.app`
+   - Test it by adding `/health` to the URL

-5. **Copy your backend URL**:
+6. **Copy your backend URL**:
-   - It will look like: https://foodease-backend.yourusername.repl.co
    - You'll need this URL for the frontend and admin panel deployments

 ### Frontend Deployment (Netlify)